M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 	* Create the object (lines 236-246) and check it in (line 249).
 * Call the function when the command is clicked (line 88).

-<p class="note">The code below uses the API in the standard synchronous manner.
-The next section - <a href="{{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/#enabling-compatibility-with-m-files-web-access">enabling compatibility with M-Files Web</a> - will alter it to use an asynchronous approach.</p>
+The code below uses the API in the standard synchronous manner.
+The next section - <a href="{{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/#enabling-compatibility-with-m-files-web-access">enabling compatibility with M-Files Web</a> - will alter it to use an asynchronous approach.
+{:.note}

-<p class="note">We have to execute <code class="highlighter-rouge">CreateNewObject</code> and <code class="highlighter-rouge">CheckIn</code> separately (rather than calling <code class="highlighter-rouge">CreateNewObjectEx</code>, which will check it in for us) as <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">only CreateNewObject is supported in M-Files Web Access</a>.</p>
+We have to execute `CreateNewObject` and `CheckIn` separately (rather than calling `CreateNewObjectEx`, which will check it in for us) as <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">only CreateNewObject is supported in M-Files Web Access</a>.
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of